-A Seattle-based company helpful to Rick in planning his shoot, has led several annual Iran tours for years.
+This Seattle-based company, who was helpful to Rick in planning his shoot, has led several annual Iran tours for years.

-Join Distant Horizons, pioneers in travel to Iran since 1997, on a scholar-led program through this country of soaring minarets.
+Distant Horizons, pioneers in travel to Iran since 1997, offer a scholar-led program through this country of soaring minarets.

-Far Horizons has been in business since 1983 and has been sending groups to Iran since 1999.
-Take a look at their 17 day tour.
+Far Horizons, in business since 1983, has been sending groups to Iran since 1999, and offers a 17-day tour.

-Incredible Iran is an active member of Gardeshgaran Group, an award winning travel agency and tourism academy based in Shiraz, Iran.
+Incredible Iran is part of Gardeshgaran Group, an award-winning travel agency and tourism academy based in Shiraz, Iran.
 They have been operating tours directly since 1997.
-Incredible Iran bill themselves as a one-stop shop for everything you may need in order to visit Iran.
+Incredible Iran bill themselves as a "one-stop shop for everything you may need in order to visit Iran."

-With 22 years of experience, Seattle-based MIR Corporation offers creative small group tours and handcrafted private journeys to Iran and throughout Central Asia.
+With more than 20 years of experience, Seattle-based MIR Corporation offers creative small group tours and handcrafted private journeys to Iran and throughout central Asia.